Tandem repeat: Terminology

+When much larger lengths of nucleotides are repeated, on the order of 1,000 nucleotides, it is called a macrosatellite.

 When the repeat unit copy number is variable in the population being considered, it is called a variable number tandem repeat (VNTR).
 MeSH classifies variable number tandem repeats under minisatellites.

 Mechanism

 Tandem repeats can occur through different mechanisms.
-For example, slipped strand mispairing (SSM), (also known as replication slippage), is a mutation process which occurs during DNA replication.
+For example, slipped strand mispairing, (also known as replication slippage), is a mutation process which occurs during DNA replication.
 It involves denaturation and displacement of the DNA strands, resulting in mispairing of the complementary bases.
 Slipped strand mispairing is one explanation for the origin and evolution of repetitive DNA sequences.

 Other mechanisms include unequal crossover and gene conversion.

 Uses

+Inheritance signal

 Tandem repeat describes a pattern that helps determine an individual's inherited traits.

 Tandem repeats can be very useful in determining parentage.
 Short tandem repeats are used for certain genealogical DNA tests.
 DNA is examined from microsatellites within the chromosomal DNA.
 Parentage can be determined through the similarity in these regions.

 Polymorphic tandem repeats (alias VNTRs) are also present in microorganisms and can be used to trace the origin of an outbreak.
 The corresponding assay in which a collection of VNTRs is typed to characterize a strain is most often called MLVA (Multiple Loci VNTR Analysis).
+Using tandem repeat polymorphism, recombination has been reported in the natural transmission of monkeypox (mpox) virus genome during 2022 pandemic.